 - When fifth graders learn about inclusivity through literature, they also learn to recognize bias and champion the rights of the disenfranchised.

-- In sixth grade, when students study climate change, they also develop action steps for our school’s sustainability plan to ensure we walk the walk about being a green school.
+- In sixth grade, when students study climate change, they also develop action steps for our school’s sustainability plan to ensure we walk the talk about being a green school.

 - As seventh graders learn about how our nation was formed, they also learn to look for the missing voices throughout history so they can tell their stories.